leogabac/suisave/docs/index.md

 It exists for one reason: turn repetitive backup and sync commands into a config you can trust and run without thinking too much every time.

-The project is intentionally narrow.
-It does not try to be a universal backup platform, a cloud sync service, or a full orchestration layer.
-It focuses on a small set of `rsync`-driven tasks that are common enough to be annoying by hand but simple enough to deserve a direct, readable config.
+`suisave` does not try to be a universal backup platform, a cloud sync service, or a full orchestration software.
+There are better tools to do that.
+It focuses on a small set of `rsync`-driven tasks that are common enough to be annoying to write by hand.

-## What it does
+## Features

 `suisave` currently supports two main modes:

 - mounted-drive backups for local external disks identified by UUID
 - remote sync over SSH with a project-local config file

-## Why use it

-- you want one command instead of rebuilding `rsync` invocations every time
-- you prefer config files over shell history archaeology
-- you want local backups and project-specific remote sync without mixing those concerns

-The underlying idea is that a backup command should not live only in your terminal history.
-If a task matters, it should be written down, named, and easy to repeat.

 ## Start here